NanoBunTV/VRC-Avatar-World-Template/README.md

 If you require further assistance, open a support ticket through my [Discord server](https://nanobun.tv/discord).

-This package is also available on [booth.pm](https://booth.pm/en/items/3897661)
+This package is also available on [booth.pm](https://booth.pm/en/items/3897661) and [Gumroad](https://nanobuntv.gumroad.com/l/vrc-avatar-world-template)

 [Also this nerd gave me the idea.](https://twitter.com/WitchyOak320)